AdobeDocs/express-add-ons-docs/src/pages/guides/tutorials/spectrum-workshop/part1.md

     };
     ```

     Now, update your `package.json` to configure it for webpack.
-This requires you to update the `scripts`(to ensure it's used with the CLI commands), and the `devDependencies` objects with the following snippets.
+This requires you to update the `scripts` block to ensure it's used with the CLI script commands:

     ```json
      "scripts": {